How to Play Spades

-Spades is a 4 player card game that involves two teams trying to win tricks in order to gain points.
+Looking to learn how to play Spades?
+Great!
+It is a fun 4-player card game that involves two teams trying to win tricks in order to gain points.
 In most games of Spades, you are playing to a certain point amount, usually 500.
 The team that first gets to the set point amount wins.
-Spades is a game of strategy and teamwork that can be a lot of fun.
-It is a lot like hearts, actually.
-This tutorial describes partner Spades, which is the most common.
-There are many other variants of this game.
+Spades is a game of strategy and teamwork.
+It has similarities to hearts, but also differences like bidding before each round.

 Setting Up The Game:

 You will need a standard deck of 52 cards and a notepad to keep score.

 Tricks and Trump:

 In Spades, there is some terminology that you will need to know before you start playing.
 During a hand of play, there are rounds called tricks.
 It is a quick round where each player lays down a card.
 Whoever has put down the highest card wins that round, which is often referred to as taking the trick.
 For each hand of Spades, there are 13 tricks that are played since each player is dealt 13 cards.

 Another important term you will need to know is trump.
 In the game of Spades, all the cards that have the suit, spades, are trump.
 This means that those cards are the highest value in the game.
 For example, the 2 of spades beats out the ace of hearts because it is trump.
 There are rules you need to follow when playing trump cards that will be covered below.

 When you start out, you can either choose who deals first or choose cards and whoever draws the highest becomes the first dealer.
 As the game goes on, the dealer changes after each hand moving clockwise.
 The dealer deals 13 cards to each player.
 In this variant of Spades, those players that are sitting across from one another are partners.